ShinEnki/shrinkage-microporosity/README.md

 # solidification-cracking
-Theoretical and Computational model for predicting solidification/hot cracking
+Theoretical and computational model for predicting solidification/hot cracking